 If the code consists of consecutive phases, the total time complexity is the largest time complexity of a single phase.
-The reason for this is that the slowest phase is usually the bottleneck of the code and the other phases are not important.
+The reason for this is that the slowest phase is usually the bottleneck of the code.

 For example, the following code consists of three phases with time complexities O(n), $O(n^2)$ and O(n).
-Thus, the total time complexity is $O(n^2)$ .
+Thus, the total time complexity is $O(n^2)$.